Skip to content

 Mind-Body Connection

 Yoga cultivates interoception — the ability to sense and understand your body's signals.
-This awareness extends off the mat into how you eat, sleep, and manage stress.
+This awareness can extend off the mat into rest, habits, and stress management.

 Community & Consistency